zypA13510/librespeed/doc.md

 s.setParameter("test_order","P_D_U");
 ```

-This will point to our static files and set the test to only do ping/jitter, download and uplod tests.
+This will point to our static files and set the test to only do ping/jitter, download and upload tests.

 ## Troubleshooting
 These are the most common issues reported by users, and how to fix them.
 If you still need help, contact me at [info@fdossena.com](mailto:info@fdossena.com).